-Battery longevity has been a strong focus of the big names in GPS sports watches in recent times.
+Battery longevity has been a strong focus of the best GPS watches in recent times.
 As technology improves and the battery size reduces, of course, the brands are keen to include "better and longer" in their gadgets.

 In addition, the likes of Suunto and Garmin have spotted a trend from consumers who are running, hiking and cycling longer distances.
 Ultra runners, in particular, require a sports watch that can tell them distance covered, pace, direction, elevation and heart rate etc, while also staying charged for the length of a long training session or race.